Vuzix/sdk-usbcviewer/README.md

 USBCDeviceManager.shared(context).registerDeviceMonitor(<ConnectionListener>)
 ```

-Second you will want to check the permissions to the M400c device by calling:
+Second you will want to check to make sure the interface you are using is available by calling:
 ```
-USBCDeviceManager.shared(context).checkPermissions()
+USBCDeviceManager.shared(context).deviceControlInterface != null
 ```
+if the permissions are granted the inteface will be available and ready to use.
-if the permissions are granted you can listen for a call back in your ConnectionListener.
-If permissions have not yet been granted then
-this will prompt the user to grant the permissions to all of the M400c usb devices.
+If permissions have not yet been granted then this will prompt the user to grant the permissions to the M400C usb device associated with the interface.
+You can then listen for a call back in your `ConnectionListener.onPermissionsChanged`.

 You may optionally query `isDeviceAvailable()` to test if a M400c device is connected to the phone.